 Envisage negotiation services are specialised around international commercial and financial negotiations.
 Focusing on advice relating to corporate transactions, M&A, joint ventures, international trade and other cross border commercial issues and the negotiations arising from them.

 Our philosophy is that the point of a negotiation is to get what you want.
-It is not about some fuzzy “win-win” ideal.
-It is not about compromise.
-It is not about “BATNA”.
-It is about getting the best possible outcome in terms of the goals you have set yourself and the framework you are working in.
-Your goal is not to give the other guy what he wants, your goal is to get what you want or more.
+A negotiation is about getting the best possible outcome in terms of the goals you have set yourself and the framework you are working in.
+To attain this, we need to work to understand the other parties’ point of view, what is value to them, what are their principles and motivators.
+When both parties understand this, “Win Win” solutions become more visible.

 Negotiation is central to every human endeavour, every human activity, in everything we do, every exchange, there is a negotiation.
 It is one of the most basic human activities.
 Negotiation is about getting what you want.
 Most of us do not do it well.
 We help you get more.